Convenor: Eduardo C. Tadem, Ph.D.

 Co-Convenor: Karl Arvin F. Hapal

-The Program aims to look at paradigms, policies, practices, and projects that are largely marginalized and excluded from the mainstream.
-As they challenge dominant modes, they do not figure prominently in national and international discourse.
-They also do not get support and encouragement that mainstream practices benefit from.
+The Program on Alternative Development (AltDev) aims to look at paradigms, policies, practices, and projects that are largely marginalized and excluded from the mainstream.
+As they challenge dominant modes, they do not figure prominently in the national and international discourse.

 This situation brings up the need to search for an alternative model of development, in general, and in particular, a regional integration that challenges the dominant paradigm – one that is based on what Southeast Asian peoples are already doing on the ground and is guided by cooperation, solidarity, mutual benefit, the commons principle, and joint development, not cutthroat competition, the insatiable thirst for profits, and narrow patriotism and chauvinism.